mirzaghaderi/rtpcr/README.md

 # functions usage

-To simplify 'iqpcr, usage, examples for using the functions are presented below.
+To simplify 'rtpcr, usage, examples for using the functions are presented below.

 *Table 2.
 Functions and examples for using them.*
 | function   |                 Analysis | Example (see package help for the more arguments) |